dataace01/Flipkart-eCommerce-Recommendation-System-with-Graphs/README.md

 There are hundreds of eCommerce websites with millions of products listed.
 Personalizing the content is much needed to engage the user with the platform.
 This is where recommendation systems come into the picture.
-You must have heard about some recommendation systems such as Content-Based, Collaborative filtering, etc. In recent years Graph, Learning-based Recommendation systems have witnessed fast development.
-This project aims to give you a brief idea about recommendation systems and how they work.
-Moreover, I build a recommendation system using Graph-based learning for an eCommerce platform.
+I build a recommendation system using Graph-based learning for an eCommerce platform.

 # Aim: